sacrrie/ViS/readme.rst

-Caret
+ViS: Vi Slowed/jS
 =====
+ViS as in Vi Slowed(kidding :-]) written in Java*S*cript.

-Caret is a lightweight-but-powerful programmer's editor running as a Chrome Packaged App.
-Inspired by Sublime and built on top of the Ace editing component, it offers:
+ViS is a lightweight-but-powerful programmer's editor running as a Chrome Packaged App.
+Inspired by Caret and built on top of it and Ace editor's editing component, it offers(as of now it should be AIMING FOR):

--  multiple cursors
--  tabbed editing and retained files
--  syntax highlighting and themes
+-  lighter weight than the original
+-  full Vim command support
+-  compatible with .vimrc file and .vim plugin file
+-  able to run as a standalone application on multiple platform
+-  passing on the torch of vim.js since it has been archived
--  command palette/smart go to
+-  more to come...

--  hackable, synchronized configuration files
--  project files and folder view
--  fast project-wide string search
+This project would also reference other vim related repos on Github, they would be properly cited and referenced.

-More information, links to Caret in the Chrome Web Store, and an external package file are available at http://thomaswilburn.net/caret.
+More information on the original Caret app(highly recommended, I love it), links to Caret in the Chrome Web Store, and an external package file are available at http://thomaswilburn.net/caret.
 Documentation can be found in the
 `wiki <https://github.com/thomaswilburn/Caret/wiki>`_.

-You can also load Caret from source code, either to hack around on or to try the absolute bleeding edge.
+You can also load the app from source code, either to hack around on or to try the absolute bleeding edge.
 You'll need to have Node and NPM installed first, then follow these steps: